Prof-pengyin/.github/profile/README.md

 - 🎓 **Academic Background**: Faculty at CityU, with prior experience at **CMU** and **NASA/DARPA**, focusing on advanced robotics and AI systems.
 - 🏭 **Industry Impact**: Advisory member of CyberOrigin.AI, collaborating with global leaders like **Google DeepMind**, **NVIDIA**, and **OpenAI** to advance robotics data solutions.
-- 💡 **Vision**: Building a decentralized, data-driven ecosystem for robotics, leveraging Web3 technologies like blockchain and DAOs to scale data collection and empower global communities.
+- 💡 **Vision**: Building a decentralized, data-driven ecosystem for robotics, leveraging Embodied AI technologies like blockchain and DAOs to scale data collection and empower global communities.
 - 📜 **Achievements**:
   - Pioneering SLAM 2.0 and digital twin technologies for next-gen robotic systems.
   - CyberOrigin's OpenCyberGlove for efficient and accurate robotic data collection.